 Brake Pads and Fluid

 Due to the extreme operating temperatures of a car’s brake system when being used on a race track, it is necessary to utilize brake fluid and pads that can withstand this higher level of heat.
-Standard replacement original equipment manufactured (OEM) brake pads and brake fluid are not usually capable of withstanding these conditions.
+Standard replacement original equipment manufactured (OEM) brake pads and brake fluid are not usually capable of withstanding these conditions so it would be worth asking a repair shop like Japanese Auto Repair whether they’re able to install more appropriate pads and fluid.
 When comparing brake fluids, the most important factor is the dry boiling point.
 The dry boiling point is the temperature at which a brake fluid will boil in its virgin, non-contaminated state.
 Brake fluid also has a wet boiling point, which represents the temperature it will boil after it has been fully saturated with moisture.
 Moisture will most often enter a racecar’s system when the brake fluid temperature goes beyond the dry boiling point.
 It can also enter the system due to high humidity.
 For comparison purposes, many standard OEM brake fluids (DOT 3) have an approximate dry boiling point of 401 degrees Fahrenheit (F) and wet boiling point of 284 degrees F. ATE’s Super Blue (DOT 4) racing fluid has a dry boiling point of 536 degrees F and a wet boiling point of 396 degrees F. There is also a DOT 5 rated brake fluid that is typically a silicone product, which can present an issue.
 While DOT 3 and DOT 4 brake fluids absorb moisture, DOT 5 fluid will not.
 Sounds like a good thing, right?
 The problem with DOT 5 fluid is that because the brake fluid does not absorb moisture, it results in moisture beads collecting in the brake calipers.
 These moisture beads can then lead to vapor lock, resulting in brake failure.
 Unless your car specifically calls for DOT 5 brake fluid, I recommend that you avoid it.

 When flushing the brake system, it is important to completely replace the old fluid with the new fluid.
 Some manufactures have two different color brake fluids available, such as ATE Super Blue and amber colored TYP 200.
 Each car’s brake system capacity will vary, but typically one liter (2 pints) will be plenty of fluid to flush the system.
 The price for ATE and TYP 200 brake fluid is typically $10 – $15 per liter can.